Keek: Growth

 In 2012 the Keek community started generating a large amount of original content posting 66,000 videos per day.
 With the launch of the Keek mobile apps for iOS and Android in March 2012, there was a significant increase in the community and creation of content.
 Keek added 2 Million users in October 2012 and served 250 million pageviews.

 By January 2013 Keek was adding 200,000 users per day to its social network and users were generating 4 million videos per month.

 In March 2013, Keek announced the launch of verified accounts.
 Individuals or businesses can qualify for account verification if they are at high risk of impersonation or if they have large audiences on Keek or other social networks.

 Also in March, Keek launched a BlackBerry version of their app allowing BlackBerry 10 users the ability to share videos on Keek, Facebook, Twitter, Tumblr, Email or via SMS.

 Between March 2013 and June 2013 Keek added 24 million users to bring its network to a total of 45 million registered users.

 On May 17, 2013 Keek added a new private messaging feature, allowing users to privately chat using video or text with up to 36 people at once.

 Keek launched a developer portal with API access on June 14, 2013.
 The new API program will allow developers to access public keeks, search functionality, user profiles, Klusters and more.

 Keek launched a Windows phone version of their app on June 27, 2013.

 In August 2013 Keek reached a total of 58 million users growing at the rate of 250,000 new users a day.
 Keek has been the top video app in 18 countries globally.

 However, by October 2013 Keek was struggling to raise more venture capital funding through investment firm Morgan Stanley and was forced to downsize its operation to half a dozen staff members.

 By November 2013 a reverse takeover bid was announced by oil company Primary Petroleum.
 The reverse takeover would see Primary Petroleum sell off all of its oil holdings and change its name to Keek Inc, effectively merging the two companies, and bringing Keek to the public stock market.
-During this time co-founder and CEO Isaac Raichyk left Keek to found a new mobile dating platform called Clover of which he is now CEO.
+During this time co-founder and CEO Isaac Raichyk left Keek to found a new mobile dating platform called Clover.

 As of June 2014 Keek was set to expand its offices into New York City, and had changed its upper management to include Jamie King as CPO, Lin Dai as CMO, and Alexandra Cameron as the new CEO.

 On October 31, 2016, Keek was rebranded as Peeks Video.